We want young people to have a better understanding of the realities of living with HIV and to know how to protect themselves from infection.

-WAD 2013 Assembly - assembly plan and detailed teacher's notes
+WAD 2014 Assembly - assembly plan and teacher's instructions

 Introduction & Legal Obligations

 Activity Ideas and Lesson Plans - part 1

 Activity Ideas and Lesson Plans - part 2